mhulse/wp-deck/README.md

 #### API

-There is none.
+At this time, there is none.

 Nor is there an admin interface.
 I personally like plugins that don't have so much overhead.

 If you want to change the delimiter, crack open `deck.php` and change this line: